 On March 2—Texas Independence Day and Sam Houston’s birthday—the discontent of the previous summer yielded to dissolution: Texas secession from the Union became official.

 Then came April 12 and the Battle of Fort Sumter in South Carolina: “The War Begun.”

 On July 24, 1861 the Dallas Weekly Herald reported a military parade during a barbecue at the Cold Springs east of today’s Samuels Avenue.
 “The military feeling is increasing in old Tarrant, and the men are being drilled by experienced officers.”

 After the war began, although Texas soil largely avoided military clashes, especially when compared with states east of the Mississippi River, civilian tensions continued over the issues of secession and abolition.
 In the secession referendum in February 1861 Cooke County had been among seven counties on or near the Red River that had voted to remain in the Union.
 (Map from Texas Almanac.)

 In Cooke County the referendum vote had been more than 70 percent against secession.
-During the Great Hanging at Gainesville (Cooke County) in October 1862, vigilantes hanged forty-one suspected Unionists.
-It was the greatest mass lynching in Texas history.
-These clips are from the Wilmington, North Carolina, Journal, Athens, Tennessee, Post, and Cass County, Michigan, Republican.
+During the Great Hanging at Gainesville (Cooke County) in October 1862, vigilantes hanged forty-one suspected unionists.
+Some of the forty-one were convicted by a kangaroo court; some were hanged without a trial.
+Some were acquitted but then retried, convicted, and hanged.
+These newspaper clips are from the Wilmington, North Carolina Journal, Athens, Tennessee Post, and Cass County, Michigan Republican.

 Not until March 30, 1870 would Texas be readmitted to the Union.